moleculerjs/moleculer-examples/conduit/README.md

 2. `cd moleculer-realworld-example-app`
 3. Start with docker-compose: `docker compose up -d`

-	It starts all services in separated containers, a NATS server for communication, a MongoDB server for database and a [Traefik](https://traefik.io/) reverse proxy
+	It starts all services in separated containers, a Redis server for caching, a MongoDB server for database and a [Traefik](https://traefik.io/) reverse proxy.
+All nodes communicate via Moleculer TCP transporter.
 4. Open the http://docker-ip:3000
 5. Scale up services